Intimacy Remixed: Composition

 Electronic music duo Villains reworked "Ares" by replacing the big beat percussion of the original with electronic drums and synthesisers.
 The result was compared to the music of French band Justice by Lou Thomas of the BBC.
 British DJ Hervé's mix of Mercury" removes the horns of the original and instead includes keyboards in an electro house-like composition.
 We Have Band's version of "Halo" is the only dub song on the Intimacy Remixed and incorporates a modulating synth line on top of cut-up vocals.
 Alex Hibbert of Rockfeedback noted its "euphoric" percussion.
 Scottish post-rockers Mogwai infused Bloc Party's blueprint in "Biko" with electronica elements.

 "Trojan Horse" was given a drum and bass reworking by English DJ John B, while another U.S. DJ, Armand Van Helden, remixed "Signs" through the inclusion of trance beats and studio effects such as high-pass filters.
 Synthpop group Filthy Dukes took charge of "One Month Off" and created an electro house version of the track according to Chris Power of Drowned in Sound.
 Paul Epworth's "Talons (Phones R.I.P Remix)" contains samples from "You Don't Know Nothing About Love" by Carl Hall and the use of a vocoder.
 "Better Than Heaven" was remixed by American noise pop duo No Age and begins with a rhythmic pattern on the piano.
 The song features feedback, distorted drumming, and backmasked vocals.

 London-based Italian solo act Alessio Andalusia, under his Banjo or Freakout alias, provided the remix for "Ion Square" and created an ambient version of the original.
 The track infuses Bloc Party's blueprint with keyboards, looped strings, and ethereal vocals.
-Power concluded, "By taking the percolating synth from the end of the original version and wrapping the sweet ee cummings-borrowed lyric—"I carry your heart here with me"—in a dense cloud of treated, looped guitar, he produces a remix that ... offers an interesting, possibly even superior, reading of its source material."
+Power concluded, "By taking the percolating synth from the end of the original version and wrapping the sweet E. E. Cummings-borrowed lyric—"I carry your heart here with me"—in a dense cloud of treated, looped guitar, he produces a remix that ... offers an interesting, possibly even superior, reading of its source material."
 Album closer "Your Visits Are Getting Shorter (Optothetic Remix)" was named as a "generic commercial dance music" song by Lee White of This Is Fake DIY.